react-ui-org/docoff/README.md

 1. to be documentation stack independent
 2. to have very little dependencies
-3. to not force a specific versions of `React`
+3. to not force a specific version of `React`

 ## `docoff-react-base` / `docoff-react-preview`